chilampoon/bayespore/workflow.md

 ```

 ## Alignment:
-Here use `map-ont` for ivt because reads are unsplicded.
-For real bio data, should use the splice option.
+Here use `map-ont` for ivt because reads are unspliced.
+For real bio data, should use the splice option `splice -uf`.

 `-T*` and `-y` are to pass all tags from basecall bam to fastq then to minimap2. `--MD` is needed.
 ```